Competitive Advantage: Reciprocal Mixing Dynamic Range

 Dual Scope Function

 While you can watch both receivers on the scope of the IC-7800, within the limits of the scope bandwidth, the IC-7851 introduces the new dual scope – the ability of watching both receivers in separate spectrum scopes.
+Scroll mode automatically keeps the operating signal within the scope range.
 The dual scope function is vital for watching for multipliers or band openings in contests, or working all bands/modes on a DXpedition.

 High Resolution Spectrum Waterfall Display